 Luckily there are lots of places delivering food and drink across London and nationwide.
 You can find all those in our Staying In guide.

-Not right now, but God knows the rules have been changing a lot.
-We'll update this page when they do (and also highlight what's changed).
+Not right now, but God knows the rules have changed a lot in the past.
+As ever, we'll update this page when they do (and also highlight what's changed).

 Subscribe to hear the latest from Hot Dinners